marlonbarrios/unstablelandscape/README.md

 ![PXL_20251003_141709339](https://github.com/user-attachments/assets/16682a96-2e4d-413f-9ea3-86511f9e1d1b)

-My work has been shaped by the writings of **Johannes Birringer**, whose notion of dance and interactivity framed early explorations of cybernetic performance; **N. Katherine Hayles**, whose ideas on embodiment and posthuman subjectivity helped articulate cognition as an emergent hybrid field; and **Rodney Brooks**, whose bottom-up robotics and emphasis on situated intelligence influenced my understanding of choreography as a **procedural and adaptive architecture**.
-These thinkers—and others from systems theory, cognitive philosophy, and dance studies—form the conceptual backbone of UnstableLandscape as both artistic practice and cognitive research.
+My work has been shaped by the writings of Francisco Varela and Humberto Maturana  as lineage of Gregory Bateson; **N. Katherine Hayles**, whose ideas on embodiment and posthuman subjectivity helped articulate cognition as an emergent hybrid field; and **Rodney Brooks**, whose bottom-up robotics and emphasis on situated intelligence influenced my understanding of choreography as a **procedural and adaptive architecture**.
+These thinkers—and others from systems theory, cognitive philosophy, and improvisational dance practices studies—form the conceptual backbone of UnstableLandscape as both artistic practice and cognitive research.
 ![PXL_20250930_155254711](https://github.com/user-attachments/assets/952214c9-127e-4d76-9dd2-6633f040ed7d)

 Each deployment of UnstableLandscape becomes a **hybrid cognitive assembly**: a living system composed of conscious participants, algorithmic processes, and responsive environments.
 Within these assemblies, I cultivate **zones of contemplative attention** and **collective ecstasy**—from the quiet intensity of meditation to the immersive pulse of German techno raves.
 These contrasting modalities expose cognition as both stillness and swarm, both resonance and multiplicity.